The individual instructor determines the number of acceptable absences, if any, and has the final word in these matters.

 - Class Cancellations

-The College reserves the right to cancel or withdraw courses from this bulletin and to change course curricula and scheduling.
+The College reserves the right to cancel or withdraw courses from this course listing and to change course curricula and scheduling.
 The College also reserves the right to withdraw and substitute instructors.
 If your course is canceled for the semester, the Division of Continuing Education will notify you by telephone or email.
 We will do our best to help you find another suitable course.
 However, if this is not possible, you will receive a 100% tuition refund for the canceled course and a 100% refund of any additional lab, equipment or model fees charged for the course.

 - Class Location

-All students will be mailed a course schedule.
+All students will be e-mailed a course schedule.
 If you have not received a course schedule before your first week of classes, please contact the Registrar’s Office, at 212.592.2200, or [email protected], and a staff member will be happy to help you.

 - Unscheduled Closings